TheHRC/Influencers-Scraper/README.md

 This gets and creates an excel report of first 5 influencers.
 You can change THE NUMBER in "line 197" as you want

+## End Results

+In the "Examples" folder, you can take a look of the end results of the scripts
+- From "get_influencers.py"
+> Influencer_data.txt

+- From "influencer.py"
+> cristiano.xlsx